 How Long Will a DUI Stay on My Driving Record?

-For example, if you are convicted of a second instance of DUI, the judge will suspend your license for longer than the normal recommended amount and apply even harsher criminal penalties to your sentence.
+For example, if you are convicted of a second instance of DUI, the judge will suspend your license for longer than the normal recommended amount.

 If you would like to check whether you’re at risk of any of these penalties, you can obtain a copy of your driving record on the Virginia DMV website.